lduarte-bi4all/HR_Attrition_API_and_Docker/2_Docker/README.md

 Now that you understand how docker works and have created a docker container with the *getting-started* example, you can create a and run a docker container for our API.

 The *Dockerfile* must be in the same directory of the API as you can see in `src` folder.

+If you followed the [official docker guide](https://docs.docker.com/get-started/overview/) at least until *Part 4* of *Get Started* you should know how to build and run your docker.

+In order to share it, create a new *docker repository*, tag your image, push it and test it in the [*Play with docker*](https://labs.play-with-docker.com/) browser.